Portuguese yields hit record low as QE plan stems Greek contagion

 "That said, the sooner the new Greek coalition government is established and negotiations with the Troika can begin, the better for Greece, Europe and the markets."

-Greek three-year yields shot up nearly two full percentage points to over 12 percent, while 10-year yields rose 45 bps to 9.21 percent.
+Greek 10-year yields GR10-YT=TWEB rose 45 bps to 9.07 percent, with shorter-dated yields spiking 165 bps to 11.86 percent.
 That kept the yield curve sharply inverted, a sign investors are worried they may not get all their money back.

 "A Syriza victory was expected but an anti-austerity coalition partner was not," RBS analysts said in a note.